crustyrustacean/flux-http-docs/src/chapter_1_networking_primer/chapter_1.md

         ),
     };

-    // start a loop and accept incoming connections, match on an errors and print them to stderr for stream in listener.incoming() {
+    // start a loop and accept incoming connections, match on
+    // any errors and print them to stderr for stream in listener.incoming() {
         match stream {
             Ok(_stream) => {